fastaudio/fastaudio/README.md

 We are looking for contributors of all skill levels.
 If you don't have time to contribute, please at least reach out and give us some feedback on the library.

+Make sure that you have activated the environment that you used `pre-commit install` in so that pre-commit knows where to run the git hooks.

 ### How to contribute
 Create issues, write documentation, suggest/add features, submit PRs.
 We are open to anything.